asrivastava100/Coin-toss-simulator/README.md

 # Coin-toss-simulator

-This program simulates a given number of coin tosses and calculates the probability of obtaining tails using the frequentist definition of probability.
+This program simulates a large number of coin tosses and calculates the probability of obtaining tails using the frequentist definition of probability.